Beta Reading Service

 Also accepting memoirs of Pioneering and Homesteading or similar stories of personal achievement.

 Send your completed and self-edited manuscript in .doc .docx .ods .epub or .mobi format along with a signed copy of the Author–Beta Reader Agreement and any particular aspect of the manuscript you want me to give special attention.
 I will review a random chapter or two and decide whether to dive in or not.
 If I do, you’ll receive notice via email with a expected completion date.

 Please remember, I am a professional freelance writer who relies on reputation to make a living.
 I don't do that by ripping people off, but you would be amazed at how many people try to talk me into performing services without payment.
 Upon receipt of payment, you will receive my report.

 I will read your book from beginning to end and write my report (view a sample report) which you will receive via email.
 Afterward, for a week or so, I’ll answer general questions via email.
-I read 2-3 books a week for my own pleasure, and beta read 1-2 books a week.
+I read 2-3 books a week for my own pleasure, and beta read at least one book every two weeks.
+Writing professionally also requires a considerable amount of reading.
 After a week, answering anything but the most general of questions becomes difficult.

 Fees are non-refundable unless for some reason I am unable to complete the work.
 You are asking for my opinion.
 I will give it as honestly and respectfully as possible.
 We are all different and cannot always agree.
 Just because I include some aspect of your manuscript in my report as possibly needing change, doesn’t mean you must change it.
 I'm looking at your manuscript as a reader, you look at it as a writer.
 Two very different perspectives.